DH-92/adventOfCode/README.md

-# adventOfCode-2021
+# adventOfCode
-a set of unholy solutions to https://adventofcode.com/2021
+a set of unholy solutions to https://adventofcode.com/